alinnman/celestial-navigation/maths/sphere-proof.2.md

 #### Historical Foundations

-The horizon dip phenomenon and its geometric relationship to Earth's spherical shape has been known since Al-Biruni in the 11th century:
+The horizon dip phenomenon and its geometric relationship to Earth's spherical shape have been known since Al-Biruni in the 11th century:

-> "The 11th century Persian scholar Abū Rayḥān Muḥammad ibn Aḥmad Al-Bīrūnī (usually known in English as Al-Biruni) recognised all of this, and what's more he realised that by measuring the dip angle of the horizon...
+> "The 11th century Persian scholar Abū Rayḥān Muḥammad ibn Aḥmad Al-Bīrūnī (usually known in English as Al-Biruni) recognised all of this, and what's more, he realized that by measuring the dip angle of the horizon...
 Al-Biruni could calculate the circumference of the Earth."

 *Source*: